Xakkusu/1_project_pilates/README.md

 ## USER EXPERIENCE (UX)
 ### User Stories
 #### First Time User Goals
-- I want the website to be easy to understand the main purpose of the website
+- I want the main purpose of the website to be easy to understand
 - I want the website to be easy to navigate
 - I want to know about services/classes being offered
 - I want to know the cost of courses